blackducksoftware/hub-ui-build/README.md

 # hub-build-script
-Simple script to build and mount the Hub's docker containers, and make modifications to the Apache Tomcat and Docker compose configurations to so that local Hub instances are friendly with the UI development proxy
+Build and mount the Hub's docker containers, and make modifications to the Apache Tomcat and Docker compose configurations to so that local Hub instances are friendly with the UI development proxy

 ## To run: